bhishekarora/secure_data_transporter/README.md

 -Dont want to install any agents or target system -Dont have access/admin rights  on target system
--Want some thing quick and secured to transfer disc -Want to know the BW for uplink and time to transfer first
+-Want some thing quick and secured to transfer disc -Want to do a bandwidth test for uplink before sending data -Need to know the time forecasting the transfer will take

 ```
 ## Architecture